driveloader/NotePy/README.md

 <br>
 <img src="https://github.com/driveloader/NotePy/blob/master/Extra/image3.png" alt="Edit Menu">

-#### ~ Originally (https://github.com/pratyushjain122/notepad-python), the Edit Menu only provides options to 'Cut', 'Copy', 'Paste' text within the current file.
+#### ~ The Edit Menu originally provided options for 'Cut,' 'Copy,' and 'Paste' text within the file.
-#### ~ NotePy added more fuctions to the menu such as , 'Undo', 'Redo', 'Find', and 'Replace' and handy keybinds to them.
+#### ~ NotePy has expanded this to include 'Undo,' 'Redo,' 'Find,' and 'Replace,' along with useful keybindings.

 &nbsp;

 ### Format Menu 👇

-#### ~ The Format Menu allows you to adjust the 'Font Size' and 'Font Style' of the text in the editor.
+#### ~ The Format Menu allows you to customize the 'Font Size' and 'Font Style' of the text in the editor.

 &nbsp;

 ### Help Menu 👇

-#### ~ The Help Menu provides an 'About NotePy' option to learn more about the application and its creator.
+#### ~ The Help Menu offers an 'About NotePy' option for more information about the application and its creator.

 &nbsp;

-## How to Use
+## How to Use (Portable Version)

-1. **Run the Application**: Execute the script to open the NotePy editor.
+1. **Run the Application**: Launch the script or executable file to open NotePy.
-2. **Create or Open Files**: Use the File Menu to create a new document or open an existing one.
+2. **Create or Open Files**: Use the File Menu to start a new document or open an existing one.
-3. **Edit Text**: Utilize the Edit Menu for common text editing operations.
+3. **Edit Text**: Utilize the Edit Menu for text operations.
-4. **Adjust Formatting**: Access the Format Menu to change text size and style.
+4. **Adjust Formatting**: Access the Format Menu to modify text size and style.
 5. **Find and Replace**: Use the Find and Replace dialog to search and replace text.
-6. **Check Status**: Monitor the status bar for information about your document.
+6. **Check Status**: Monitor the status bar for real-time document details.

 &nbsp;

 ## Code Overview

-Here's a summary of the main functionalities implemented in the code:
+Here's a summary of the core functionalities:

-- **Window Initialization**: Configures the main application window, including size, title, and center alignment.
+- **Window Initialization**: Configures the main application window, including its size, title, and alignment.
 - **Menu Setup**: Creates menus for file operations, text editing, formatting, and help.
 - **Text Area**: Provides a resizable text area with vertical scrolling.
 - **File Operations**:
   - **New File**: Clears the current text area and resets the file name.
   - **Open File**: Opens a file dialog to load content into the editor.
-  - **Save File**: Saves the current content to a file, with options to specify the file name and location.
+  - **Save File**: Saves the current content to a file with options for naming and location.
 - **Text Editing**:
-  - **Cut, Copy, Paste**: Standard text editing operations.
+  - **Cut, Copy, Paste**: Standard text editing functions.
-  - **Undo, Redo**: Reverses or re-applies recent text changes.
+  - **Undo, Redo**: Reverses or re-applies recent changes.
-  - **Find and Replace**: Searches for text and replaces it interactively.
+  - **Find and Replace**: Allows interactive text searching and replacement.
 - **Formatting**:
-  - **Font Size and Style**: Adjusts the appearance of text.
+  - **Font Size and Style**: Adjusts text appearance.
-- **Status Bar**: Displays real-time document information.
+- **Status Bar**: Displays real-time information about the document.

 &nbsp;